 Here's my post for the day - it's about building a talent pool within your professional community.

 If you're a candidate looking for work, you're an active candidate who is hoping to get a job.
-If your happily employed you're a passive candidate to a head hunter who will likely track you down at some point in your career and present an opportunity to you.
+If you're happily employed you're a passive candidate to a head hunter who will likely track you down at some point in your career and present an opportunity to you.
 Chances are that these two scenarios will be constant cycles in your life.

 A good way to make sure you have a professional profile that can be found when you're looking for work, or even when you aren't, is to network and stay in touch with people who do what you do, or who are looking for people who do what you do.
 (That’s a mouthful, try saying that 5 times fast)